CaiB/SMSM/README.md

 | `"save"` | None | Saves all non-saved changes to the world. |
 | `"backup"` | None | Disables auto-saving, takes a backup of the world, then re-enables auto-saving. |

+## Scheduling Tasks
+SMSM has a simple task scheduler built in.
+You can specify as many tasks as you want, but the order in which they run if scheduled at the same time is not guaranteed.

 ### Schedule Definition
 To define a scheduled task, add an object to the `"Schedule"` array.
-Specify a `"Name"` and the `"Task"` (see above).
+Specify a `"Name"` and the `"Task"` (see `Commands` above).
 Then specify the times you want to run the task using `"Minutes"`, `"Hours"`, `"Days"`, and `"Weekdays"`.
 It will run if all 4 lists have a match for the current time.
 By default, each of these is set to include all possible values.
 Override any you want to specify.

-Here's some examples:
+**Examples:**

 Every 5 minutes:
 ```json